socallinuxexpo/scale-network/switch-configuration/README.md

 		foo \
 		bar

-	is parsed as 'foo bar'
+	is parsed as \'foo bar\'

 		this \
 		line \
 		is \
 		continued

-	is parsed as 'this line is continued'
+	is parsed as \'this line is continued\'
-+	Parser will ignore one whitespace after a comma so that comma separated lists will work equally well with either "foo, bar, blah" or "foo,bar,blah" syntax and also so that ", \" continuation constructs won't create arbitrary whitespace problems.
++	Parser will ignore one whitespace after a comma so that comma separated lists will work equally well with either \"foo, bar, blah\" or \"foo,bar,blah\" syntax and also so that \", \\\" continuation constructs won't create arbitrary whitespace problems.
 ```